SioneYerkovich/Fruit-Flyer/README.md

 Welcome to Fruit Flyer! designed and developed by Sione Yerkovich.
 The purpose of this project was to develop a 2d game using the Unity Game Development Engine.

 The game is a story driven, runner-style game.
 Inspired by the glory days of big names like Galaga, Space invaders and subway surfers.
 It was designed with one target market in mind: People who are bad at playing games!
 This was achieved by narrowing the spectrum of conventional game controls, if you only have to press one button; it can't be too hard right?

-To combat this philosophy I have eased the player into the game, allowing them to become familiar with the physics and overall objective of the game.
+In order to add a layer of complexity to this philosophy I have eased the player into the game, allowing them to become familiar with the physics and overall objective of the game.
 Slowly the game becomes increasingly more challenging ensuring a good balance between challenge and frustration with equal satisfaction.
 Anyone can play!
 It is a pixel game at heart, that features mostly hand drawn animations and artwork.